 Our group of five ended up practically swimming in the mud by the end of it, throwing mud at each other every now and then and finally just accepting the muddiness and fully immersing ourselves, hair and all!
 The guide even got in on it, all of us laughing and playing like children again.

-When I finally washed the mud off at back at the mouth of the cave, I realized that as the mud washed off it left my skin and hair incredibly soft.
+When I finally washed the mud off when we got back to the mouth of the cave, I realized that as the mud washed off it left my skin and hair incredibly soft.
 People pay good money for this kind of thing in fancy spas!

 If you’re a confident swimmer, bypass the kayaks and just swim to the mouth of the cave to save some money.
 Do this whole thing in a bathing suit, or clothing that you’re OK with getting muddy and wet.

-Paradise cave is absolutely massive.
-Unlike the cave visited during the typical Halong Bay tour, this one has no graffiti, has not been changed at all (the walkway is a wooden deck added in rather than a paved walkway that changes the natural flow of the cave), and the lighting is all natural colors, rather than the reds and greens I saw in the other caves.
+Paradise Cave is absolutely massive.
+Unlike the caves visited during a typical Halong Bay tour, this one has no graffiti, has not been changed at all (the walkway is a wooden deck added in rather than a paved walkway that changes the natural flow of the cave), and the lighting is all natural colors, rather than the reds and greens I saw in the other caves.